pierrediedhiou/cybersecurity-journey/glossary.md

 penetration testing and CTF challenges
 - **Executive Summary** — The non-technical section of a pentest report aimed at managers, explaining findings in plain language
+- **Ettercap** — A classic tool for MITM attacks on LANs.
+Still functional but Bettercap is generally preferred for modern assessments
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file